This article explains what capital assets are and how to record them in FreeAgent.

 Capital assets are also sometimes referred to as fixed assets.
-They can be equipment, machinery, computers, or cars, or anything else that has quite a high cost and is going to be used in your business for more than about a year.
+They can be equipment, machinery, computers, cars or anything that has quite a high cost and is going to be useful for your business for more than about a year.

 It's important to put these items into the correct category in FreeAgent because they're treated differently from day-to-day business running expenses and small consumable items for tax purposes.

 The cost price at which an item becomes a capital asset rather than a consumable item hasn't been set by HMRC.
-It would depend on your business's size.
-For example, a £100 computer might be a capital asset in a very small business but would probably be a consumable item in a big blue chip company.
-However, items like batteries, cables and memory sticks would almost always be consumables.
+Instead, it depends on your business's size.
+For example, a £200 computer might be a capital asset in a very small business but would probably be a consumable item in a large company.
+However, smaller items like batteries, cables and memory sticks would almost always be categorised as consumables.

-When your business buys a capital asset, it must spread the value of that asset over the time during which it's expected to be useful to the business.
-This is called its useful life.
-For example, a computer's expected useful life might be 3 years, because at the end of 3 years the computer would probably be obsolete and need to be replaced.
-A car's useful life should be longer.
+When you purchase a capital asset for your business, you must spread the value of that asset over the time during which it's expected to be useful to the business.
+This is called its ‘useful life’.
+For example, a computer's expected useful life might be three years because at the end of that period the computer would probably be obsolete and need to be replaced.

-Whenever you categorise a bill, expense or payment as a capital asset purchase in FreeAgent, you need to tell the system what the asset's useful life will be.
+When you categorise a bill, out-of-pocket expense or bank transaction as a capital asset purchase in FreeAgent, you’ll need to select the asset's useful life.

 The spread of the value over the asset's useful life is called depreciation.
-FreeAgent will work this out for you once you have put in the useful life.
-For example, for a computer that cost £900, with an asset life of 3 years, every year £300 will be deducted from its book value in the balance sheet and taken as a cost to the profit and loss account, because that's the amount of the value of the asset which will be used up that year.
-FreeAgent will post all these depreciation entries for you.
+FreeAgent will work this out for you once you have selected the useful life.
+For example, for a computer that cost £900, with an asset life of three years, every year £300 will be deducted from its book value in the balance sheet and taken as a cost to the profit and loss account, because that's the amount of the value of the asset which will be used up that year.
+FreeAgent will create all these depreciation entries automatically for you.

 How to dispose of an asset

 If you 'dispose' of an asset, which is the technical term for selling or scrapping an asset, and you’re preparing your accounts using accruals basis accounting, find out how to sell or scrap a capital asset when using accruals basis accounting.